chriseldredge/Klondike/README.md

 This puts the .NET assets into `./dist`.

-Before opening the solution in Visual Studio, make sure to restore packages.
-This can be done on the command line by doing

-    msbuild IntegratedBuild.proj /t:RestoreSolutionPackages

-This will also be done by using the default Build target.

 ## Front End development without .NET

 You can develop the front end without needing to build or host the .net code.